 Campus Interviews Save Time, Project Your Brand

 The Virtual "Campus" Interview Program enables you to interview a schedule of highly-qualified UC Riverside students in an efficient manner either virtually or in-person, while you promote your brand on the UC Riverside campus.

 The Career Center provides an easy-to-use scheduling platform, promotion of your job opportunities, as well as assistance in setting up a schedule of interviews according to your needs.
 Choose from 4 Preselect or Open template options at no cost.
-(NOTE: Career Center interview rooms are not available during the fall quarter until otherwise notified).
+(NOTE: Career Center interview rooms are not available during the fall 2021 quarter until otherwise notified).

 Schedule Campus Interviews